break-down/pdf-to-image/README.md

 # Convert a PDF to an Image
-A wrapper around Imagick to ease out conversion of PDF files to a JPEG/JPG image.
+A wrapper around Imagick to ease out conversion of PDF file to a JPEG/JPG image.

 ## Requirements